abhishekpaw/MERN/README.md

 Welcome to the eCommerce Platform Project built using the MERN (MongoDB, Express.js, React, Node.js) Stack.
 This project provides a robust and full-featured online shopping platform with various functionalities to enhance the user experience.

 **Live App Demo** : [https://mern-frontend-s7pq.onrender.com/](https://mern-frontend-s7pq.onrender.com/)</br>

-Note: Please be aware that Render's free tier will automatically shut down after 15 minutes of inactivity.
+> [!NOTE]: Please be aware that Render's free tier will automatically shut down after 15 minutes of inactivity.
 Consequently, the first request after reactivation may experience a delay, but subsequent requests will be faster.

 ## Features